alan-turing-institute/AutisticaCitizenScience/README.md

 We also welcome open source developers to help us build this platform.
 The first phase of this project is to **co-design the online platform by identifying priorities and requirements from our community members**.

+## Get involved

+There are many ways to get in touch with the Autistica/Turing Citizen Science project team!

+Please start by reading the [participant information sheet](project-management/participant-information-sheet.md).

+- You can anonymously, publicly share your suggestions via the "always open" google form: [https://bit.ly/AutisticaTuringCitSciForm](https://bit.ly/AutisticaTuringCitSciForm).
+- Join the discussion in our [issues][aut-cit-sci-issues] and [pull requests][aut-cit-sci-prs].
+  - For more instructions, checkout our [contributing guidelines](CONTRIBUTING.md)
+- Come and say hello in our [gitter channel](https://gitter.im/alan-turing-institute/AutisticaCitizenScience).
+- Subscribe to our [mailing list](https://tinyletter.com/AutisticaTuringCitizenScience) with which we send monthly project updates.
+- You can contact research associate Georgia Aitkenhead by email at [gaitkenhead@turing.ac.uk](mailto:gaitkenhead@turing.ac.uk).
+- You can contact lead investigator Kirstie Whitaker by email at [kwhitaker@turing.ac.uk](mailto:kwhitaker@turing.ac.uk).

+## Community input

+You can see suggestions from other members of the community in the [community recommendations](community-recommendations) directory.

 ## Project management

 Information about project management protocols can be found in the [project management](project-management) directory.